asromain/cup-of-tea/README.md

-# Cup of tea ☕️
+# My cup of tea ☕️

-This is a $TEA crypto project
+Wanna test my cup of tea ?
+This is a simple $TEA crypto project.